hashicorp/packer/website/source/docs/builders/qemu.html.markdown

   values include any of "writethrough", "writeback", "none", "unsafe" or "directsync".

+* `disk_discard` (string) - The discard mode to use for disk.
+Allowed values include any of "unmap" or "ignore".

 * `disk_image` (boolean) - Packer defaults to building from an ISO file, this parameter controls whether the ISO URL supplied is actually a bootable QEMU image.
 When this value is set to true, the machine will clone the